 The Gili Islands

-I went on a 4 day boat tour from Lombok with Wanua Adventures (read about it here) which ended at Labuan Bajo in Flores.
-For some reason I imagined the place would be filled with spectacular empty beaches on every corner but I was very wrong.
+I went on a 4-day boat tour from Lombok with Wanua Adventures (read about it here) which ended at Labuan Bajo in Flores.
+For some reason, I imagined the place would be filled with spectacular empty beaches on every corner but I was very wrong.
 It’s a harbour filled with scuba diving shops and boat tour companies.
 No secluded beaches in sight.
-I stayed two nights in a small, smoldering hot tent in Bajo View which was not the most ideal setup, especially after four days being aboard a boat.
+I stayed two nights in a small, smouldering hot tent in Bajo View which was not the most ideal setup, especially after four days being aboard a boat.

-Do: Book scuba diving or snorkeling trips from Labuan.
+What to do: Book scuba diving or snorkelling trips from Labuan.
 Book a tour to see Komodo and Rinca Island.
 In the evening have dinner at the fish market on the harbour.
 It’s delicious, fresh and cheap!